-Sort Order Mode of Outreach Target of Outreach Summary of response / attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Community Workshops Minorities Non-English Speaking - Specify other language: Spanish Persons with disabilities Residents of Public and Assisted Housing Stakeholders attended two in- person Community Workshops held in the morning and evening on December 5, 2023.
+Sort Order Mode of Outreach Target of Outreach Summary of response / attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Community Workshops Minorities Non-English Speaking - Specify other language: Spanish Persons with disabilities Residents of Public and Assisted Housing Stakeholders attended two inperson Community Workshops held in the morning and evening on December 2, 2024.
 Residents and stakeholders participated in a presentation concerning the Consolidated Plan and Action Plan.
 A facilitated discussion of community needs followed the presentation.
 All comments were accepted.
 Not applicable.
-4 Public Hearing Non-targeted/ broad community A public hearing was held before the City Finance Subcommittee on February 13, 2024, at 2:00 p.m. to receive a presentation concerning the Consolidated Plan and community needs.
+4 Public Hearing Non-targeted/ broad community A public hearing was held before the City Finance Subcommittee on February 25, 2025, at 3:00 p.m. to receive a presentation concerning the Consolidated Plan and community needs.
 Persons representing nonprofits and City employees were available to answer questions about City projects.
-Representatives from 8 service providers were available to speak about their proposed projects and available to answer questions.
+Representatives from 7 service providers were available to speak about their proposed projects and available to answer questions.
 All comments were considered prior to the Subcommittee making their recommendation.
 Not applicable.

-Sort Order Mode of Outreach Target of Outreach Summary of response / attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 5 Newspaper Ad Minorities Persons with Disabilities Non-English Speaking - Specify other language: Spanish Non-targeted/ broad community Notice of the 30-day public review and comment period for the draft 2024-2025 Annual Action Plan was published in the Press Enterprise.
+Sort Order Mode of Outreach Target of Outreach Summary of response / attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 5 Newspaper Ad Minorities Persons with Disabilities Non-English Speaking - Specify other language: Spanish Non-targeted/ broad community Notice of the 30-day public review and comment period for the draft 2025-2026 Annual Action Plan was published in the Press Enterprise.
 The public notice invited interested residents to review the draft document and to provide written comments at the City of Temecula Community Development Department, City of Temecula City Clerk's Office, or online at the CDBG website.
-Residents were invited to participate at a public hearing to provide oral comments before the Temecula City Council on April 23, 2024, at 6:00 p.m. comments from public hearing will be included here.
-Also see Appendix B comments from public hearing will be included here Also see Appendix B TemeculaCA.g ov/CDBG 6 Public Hearing Non- targeted/broad community Public hearing for the draft 2024-2025 Annual Action Plan was held before the Temecula City Council on April 23, 2024. comments from public hearing will be included here.
-Also see Appendix B comments from public hearing will be included here.
-Also see Appendix B Not applicable.
+Residents were invited to participate at a public hearing to provide oral comments before the Temecula City Council on April 22, 2025, at 6:00 p.m.
+TBD.
+Any public comments received at the public hearing will be summarized here.
+TBD.
+Any public comments received at the public hearing will be summarized here.
+TemeculaCA.g ov/CDBG 6 Public Hearing Non- targeted/broad community Public hearing for the draft 2025-2026 Annual Action Plan was held before the Temecula City Council on April 22, 2025.
+TBD.
+Any public comments received at the public hearing will be summarized here.
+TBD.
+Any public comments received at the public hearing will be summarized here.
+Not applicable.